Jerin-Abraham-George/The-Art-Of-Almost/README.md

 ## 🎯 Purpose

-- To drop my ink art somewhere other than my sketchbook
+- To drop my ink art somewhere other than my sketchbook.
-- To document lines I didn’t erase (because there’s no undo)
+- To document lines I didn’t erase (because there’s no undo).
-- To let anyone peek at my “happy accidents”
+- To let anyone peek at my “happy accidents”.

 ---

 ## 🌒 Final Note

-This is not a collection of finished masterpieces —
-it is a collection of **attempts**.
+This is not a collection of finished masterpieces —  it is a collection of **attempts**.

 Because art doesn’t happen in perfection.

 It happens in the *almost*.

+---